 The underside of the cards: an excellent issue of geopolitics

-In a very synthetic way, the bottom of the cards present in the form of episodes of 10 minutes, the strategic, geopolitical or political stakes hiding behind a map, current or past, of a region of the globe.
+In a very synthetic way, the underside of the maps presents in the form of 10-minute episodes, the strategic, geopolitical or political issues hiding behind a current or past map of a region of the globe.

-The strength of this series is, in our opinion, the fact that it presents a fast, clear and understandable for all geopolitical issues.
+The strength of this series, in our opinion, is the fact that it presents in a fast, clear and understandable way for all geopolitical issues.

-It's an excellent show for anyone who wants to better understand the complex world around us.
+It's a great show for anyone who wants to better understand the complex world around us.

 The author: Jean Christophe Victor.

-- "The Afghan issue or the city of murmurs", published by Lattès - Paris 1993
+- "The Afghan issue or the city of murmures", published by Lattès - Paris 1993

 - "Weapons: France Troisième Grand", published by Autrement Paris 1985